<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1623785481019535&amp;ev=PageView&amp;noscript=1">

 Rating

 Wet-mate connectors are rated for an application’s specific depth and pressure.
-For example, a subsea connector may have a mated pressure rating up to 20,000 psi but is tested in an even more rigorous marine environment.
+For example, a subsea connector may have a mated pressure rating of up to 20,000 psi but is tested in an even more rigorous marine environment.

-Lead Time
+Lead Time of Subsea Electrical Connectors

 A long lead time generally is required as traditional wet-mate connectors take 18 weeks, or more than 4 months, from the time an order is placed until delivery (and that’s without any disruptions in the supply chain).

-Researching each of these seven key criteria relative to the specifications needed for your project will help in identifying the best traditional wet-mate connectors for your application.
+Overall, researching each of these seven key criteria relative to the specifications needed for your project will help in identifying the best traditional wet-mate connectors for your application.

 It’s important to note that regardless of the advancements made over the years, underwater connectors still mix electricity with water.
-Traditional underwater connectors attempt to exclude water from their contacts by using rubber seals, oil or moving parts.
+Traditional underwater connectors attempt to exclude water from their contacts by using rubber seals, oil, or moving parts.

 While engineers have made improvements in electrical wet-mate connector technology over the past 150 years, there are still disadvantages to tried-and-true traditional electrical connector interconnect solutions.

-Unlike its counterparts on the market, iCONN’s wet-mate connector combines technology with the materials natural ability to produce an insulating film when the connector’s contacts are exposed to water.
+Unlike its counterparts on the market, iCONN’s wet-mate connector combines technology with the material’s natural ability to produce an insulating film when the connector’s contacts are exposed to water.

 When niobiCONN contacts are energized and exposed to water, the contacts create their own passive, insulating film around the niobium contacts to protect the users and environment from electricity.
 This insulating film — 99.79% thinner than a strand of human hair — provides electrical connectivity and scrapes off as the connectors are mated.
 When the contacts are demated, the insulating film forms again within milliseconds.

 Ready to see how the niobiCONN™ wet-mate connectors will enhance your project?
-Contact an iCONN Systems sales representative to learn more.
+Contact an iCONN Systems sales representative to learn more about our line of underwater cable connectors.

 NiobiCONN